cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/fuel-save-alerter-germany.md

     > ansible all -m ping

 You should get a green response from your vagrant environment.

+If you do not have the ansible requirements installed yet, then execute the following.
+This will only be required once:

+    > ansible-galaxy install -r requirements.yml

 Next set-up and configure the base system like `docker` and other packages:

     > ansible-playbook 00-basebox/setup.yml